SajalDasShovon/vehicleONNX2ROS/README.md

 After training for 100 epochs, the model is exported to the ONNX format using torch.onnx.export().
 This allows the model to be used in ROS.

-ROS Architecture:
+**ROS Architecture**

 ONNX2ROS Key Components:

 ONNX Model Loading: node loads a pre-trained ONNX model named vehicle_regression.onnx for performing inference.
 Input Data Processing: It subscribes to the /vehicle_input topic, which provides a Float32MultiArray containing throttle and steering angle values.

 Inference and Prediction:
 The input data is processed and fed into the ONNX model to predict position and velocity.

 Publish Results:
 Predicted position is published to the /predicted_position topic.

 Random Input Publisher:
 The publish_random_input function generates random throttle and steering angle values within specified ranges and publishes them as a message.

 ROS Subscriber and Timer:
-A subscriber is set up to listen for incoming messages .
+A subscriber is set up to listen for incoming messages.
 The pretrained model predicts the position of car from the random input of throttle & steering.